-DCSR and Title IX discuss sexual respect with campus-wide dialogues - The Denisonian
+DCSR and Title IX discusses sexual respect with campus-wide dialogues - The Denisonian

 Student members of DCSR helped to coordinate the event, including Dominika Chruszcz ‘22, Nalani Wean ’21, Thao-Trang Nguyen ’22, Cole Rosenbloom ’22 and Destini Wiseman ’22, all under the guidance of Stephanie Jackson, Denison’s Title IX Coordinator.

-Dominika Chruszcz ‘22, a Psychology and Religion double major from Chicago, IL and the Vice President of Education & Programming for DCSR was ecstatic about the turnout.
+Dominika Chruszcz ‘22, a psychology and religion double major from Chicago, IL and the Vice President of Education & Programming for DCSR was ecstatic about the turnout.

 “We’ve found that a lot of students had no education about sexual respect… Simple consent education is not working enough and it tends to be over-simplified,” said Chruszcz.